 - Evaluations for inspected pressure tubes

 - Risk assessments to extrapolate the findings from inspected pressure tubes to make judgements about the condition of the entire population of tubes in a reactor core

 Inspection programs attempt to identify tubes that are mostly likely to be susceptible to various forms of degradation.
-The evaluation of the inspection results for those tubes are considered representative of the uninspected population of tubes and evaluations are carried out by extrapolating findings from the inspected pressure tubes to assess the likelihood of failure in the uninspected population.
-These evaluations are also used to determine if the sample of the tubes that are selected for inspection need to be increased as the pressure tubes continue to age.
+The evaluation of the inspection results for those tubes are considered representative of the uninspected population of tubes.
+Evaluations are carried out by extrapolating findings from the inspected pressure tubes to assess the likelihood of failure in the uninspected population.
+These evaluations are also used to determine if the sample of the tubes selected for inspection need to be increased as the pressure tubes continue to age.

-In general, at least 30% of the pressure tubes in a reactor core will undergo inspection during the lifetime of a reactor to assess the tube’s condition.
+In general, at least 30% of the pressure tubes in a reactor core will undergo inspection during the reactor’s lifetime to assess the tubes’ condition.
 The inspection scope for all reactor units currently exceeds the minimum periodic inspection program requirements established in CSA standard N285.4, which establishes the requirements for inspecting nuclear piping, pressure vessels and related components.

 - Implementation of plans for research, inspection and examination of pressure tubes to adequately manage potential degradation mechanisms